 Buffalo Chicken Wings are a favorite for just about every omnivore out there; the spicy pepper based sauce is so popular that it is often used to flavor tofu and other vegetarian specials too.
 We've been playing in our home kitchen to create an elderberry based Buffalo Chicken Wing sauce and are happy to report big success!
 Many Buffalo Chicken Wings are fried; not ours!
 We use the slow cook bbq/smoke method so that when the wings are done the meat just falls off the bones.
 Our sauce has a bit of a kick, but is not too hot by any means.
 Serve with lots of napkins and a pint of good beer...Heaven!

-- Making the Sauce: Place butter, elderberry jelly, Sriracha Sauce and vinegar in a medium heavy bottomed saucepan and place over low heat.
-Simmer slowly, stirring occasionally, until jelly is melted and sauce is well blended, about 15 minutes.
+- Making the Sauce: Place butter, elderberry jam, Sriracha Sauce and vinegar in a medium heavy bottomed saucepan and place over low heat.
+Simmer slowly, stirring occasionally, until jam is melted and sauce is well blended, about 15 minutes.
 Remove from heat.

 - Preparing the Grill: We love our old and trusty Weber Grill!
 Its great for any bar-b-que and works like a champ for Buffalo Chicken Wings.
 Get your coals going and when they are burning, push them to one side of your grill with a quarter round of oak firewood.
 Position the grill over the fire so that the handles are directly over your stack of coals.
 This will allow you to drop more briquettes on the fire if needed.
 Cover the grill and allow the wood to begin smoking before placing the wings on the grill.